 The Society is firmly committed to presenting a variety of perspectives to broaden the exposure of Michigan students and the community.
 By emphasizing libertarian and conservative legal scholarship, the Society provides opportunities for members to debate and discuss these ideas among themselves, and adds necessary and desirable diversity of thought to the Law School and the University community.

-To learn more about Michigan Law's chapter of the Federalist Society, please visit our website.
+To learn more about Michigan Law's chapter of the Federalist Society and stay up to date on current events, please visit our Facebook page or follow us on Twitter.